exasim-project/OBR/docs/source/index.md

 This library is currently under heavy development.
 Things might change frequently.
 ```
 ## Workflow specification
-A typical yaml file is shown next
+Workflows are specified via yaml files, for which a  typical yaml file is shown next

     case:
         type: CaseOnDisk